top of page

 CRT-5.39, Run Run Shaw Tower, Centennial Campus

 I'm co-convener of Modern East Asian Research Cluster (MEAL).
-See here.
+MEAL regularly organizes book talks and conferences.
+See here for more of our scheduled events.

 Publications